pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 back, the event will not appear in either sequence.

-This approach provides perfect accuracy with great simplicity for followers, but at the cost of slightly reducing the maximum total rate at with records can be written into the database.
-The ``contiguous_record_ids`` feature executes an "insert select from" SQL statement that generates contiguous record IDs when records are inserted, on the database-side as a clause in the insert statement, by selecting the maximum existing ID in the table, adding one, and inserting that value with the event values that are bound to the prepared statement.
-Accessing the ID index to find the maximum value should be an efficient operation, but it may cause the insert statements to be fractionally slower.
+This approach provides perfect accuracy with great simplicity for followers, but it has a maximum total rate at which records can be written into the database.
+In particular, the ``contiguous_record_ids`` feature executes an "insert select from" SQL statement that generates contiguous record IDs when records are inserted, on the database-side as a clause in the insert statement, by selecting the maximum existing ID in the table, adding one, and inserting that value, along with the event data.

 Because the IDs must be unique, applications may experience the library's ``ConcurrencyErrors`` exception if they happen to insert records simultaneously with others.
-Record ID conflicts are retried by the library before a ``ConcurrencyError`` exception is raised.
-With a load beyond the capability of a service, increased congestion will be experienced as an increased frequency of ConcurrencyErrors.
+Record ID conflicts are retried a finite number of times by the library before a ``ConcurrencyError`` exception is raised.
+But with a load beyond the capability of a service, increased congestion will be experienced as an increased frequency of ConcurrencyErrors.

-Please note, without the ``contiguous_record_ids`` feature enabled, the most of the library record classses have an auto-incrementing ID which can be used to get all the records in the order they were written.
-The trouble with following a non-contiguous sequence of integers is that there will be gaps in the sequence of record IDs, which could lead to race conditions and missed items.
-The gaps need to be negociated, which is complicated.
-To keep things simple, record managers that do not have ``contiguous_record_ids`` enabled cannot be used with the library's ``RecordManagerNotificationLog`` class (introduced below).
+Please note, without the ``contiguous_record_ids`` feature enabled, the ID columns of library record classes fall back to the auto-incrementing default, and so the record IDs can anyway be used to get all the records in the order they were written.
+However, auto-incrementing the ID can lead to a sequence of IDs that has gaps, a non-contiguous sequence, which could lead to race conditions and missed items.
+The gaps would need to be negociated, which is relatively complicated.
+To keep things relatively simple, a record manager that does not have the ``contiguous_record_ids`` feature enabled cannot be used with the library's ``RecordManagerNotificationLog`` class (introduced below).
+If you want to sequence the application events with a non-contiguous sequence, then you will need to write something that can negotiate the gaps.

-To use this approach, simply use the ``IntegerSequencedRecord`` or the ``StoredEventRecord`` classes with the ``contiguous_record_ids`` constructor argument of the record manager set to a True value.
+To use contiguous IDs to sequence the events of an application, simply use a relational record manager with an ``IntegerSequencedRecord`` or the ``StoredEventRecord`` record class, and with a True value for its ``contiguous_record_ids`` constructor argument.
 The ``record_manager`` above was constructed in this way.
 The records can be then be obtained using the ``all_records()`` method of the record manager.
-The record IDs will form a contiguous sequence.
+The record IDs will form a contiguous sequence, suitable for the ``RecordManagerNotificationLog``.

 .. code:: python